-Salar de Uyuni (the Salt Flats of Uyuni) was formed thousands of years ago when two enormous salt-water lakes dried up to form the largest, highest (nearly 12,000 feet above sea level) and flattest salt deposit in the world.
-It is not surprising that the salt desert seems to stretch on forever – it covers a staggering 4,050 square miles on the Altiplano (Bolivian High Plateau) in the arid south west of Bolivia, close to the crest of the Andes Mountains.
+Salar de Uyuni, also known as the Salt Flats of Uyuni, was shaped thousands of years ago when two immense saltwater lakes dried up, leaving behind the largest, highest (nearly 12,000 feet above sea level), and flattest salt deposit in the world.
+It’s no wonder that the salt desert appears endless, covering a staggering 4,050 square miles on the Altiplano (Bolivian High Plateau) in the arid southwest of Bolivia, near the crest of the Andes Mountains.

 The more accessible parts of Uyuni attract thousands of day-trip tourists every year, which means that these days you will no longer have the luxury of exploring this wonderland on your own.
 If you crave solitude and the chance to unlock the many mysteries of Uyuni you will need to venture deeper into the desert where you will see all the hidden treasures of the Altiplano and meet some of the local people.
 What can you expect to find?
 That will depend on how much time you have and who you choose to be your guide!

 Many local tour companies cater mainly to backpackers and other budget travelers, offering rigid low-cost itineraries which barely scrape the surface of this magical place.
 For those who have the luxury of more time and a larger budget, the amazing Salar de Uyuni has so much more to offer and you can anticipate interacting with the local people, seeing volcanoes, hot geysers and rainbow colored lakes, as well as swimming in natural thermal pools right in the middle of nowhere.
 The vast white desert is at its brilliant best as the sun rises and sets, and the best place to observe this amazing phenomenon is from your overnight accommodation in a genuine Salt Hotel.

 Having a meal in the middle of the salt desert is something you will remember forever